kubernetes/community/contributors/devel/automation.md

 The simplest way is to comment `/retest`.

 Any pushes of new code to the PR will automatically trigger a new test.
-No human interraction is required.
+No human interaction is required.
 Note that if the PR has a `lgtm` label, it will be removed after the pushes.